 Determine what you need from your accounting software.

 Start with a blank slate.
 Pretend you have no accounting system at all.
 Think through the type of jobs you manage and how you operate.
-What feature sets are needed to handle your accounting processes?
+What feature sets do you need to handle your accounting processes?

 Purchase order controls?